 Personally, I’m fascinated with VR’s applications on the science, engineering and medical side.
 Industrial designers and engineers could use VR to design and model their creations in three dimensions in a way that’s more engaging than sitting at a desk working CAD software.
 In that area alone, VR has the potential to radically transform the earlier stages of the hardware product development cycle, which may increase the pace of innovation.
 Forgive the pun, but surgery is on the bleeding edge of VR application development.
 Just a couple of months ago, in April 2016, the first surgery was broadcast in 360º video, so you could imagine a point in the future when a surgeon could get a second opinion in real time from their colleague on the other side of the planet.
 And, there’s this one company that takes high-fidelity medical imaging and models it in VR, so a surgeon can get a feel for where a tumor is relative to important nerves or blood vessels before even making the first incision.

-There are possible applications in many other fields, ranging from education, historical preservation, military and police training, to business and finance.
+There are possible applications in many other fields, ranging from education, historical preservation, military and police training, to social services and accountants Edinburgh.
 Like, what would a VR trading dashboard even look like?
 Visualizing a high frequency trading algorithm doing its work would be absolutely insane, and I really hope someone takes that idea and runs with it.

 But again, I digress.